-Isn't teacher retention a problem solved by raising all teacher salaries to a competitive wage as partially done by resolution of teacher strikes and walkouts in Chicago, West Virginia, Oklahoma, Arizona, Los Angeles, and elsewhere?
+Isn't teacher retention a problem solved by raising teacher salaries to a competitive wage?
+And isn't this what resolution of teacher strikes and walk-outs in Chicago, West Virginia, Oklahoma, Arizona, Los Angeles, and elsewhere has done at least partially?
 The simple answer is no.